teppeis/renovate-config/README.md

 - Make no updates to branches when not scheduled
 - Limit to maximum 20 concurrent Renovate PRs at any time
 - Group monorepo packages together
+- Group ESLint, the plugins, the config and Prettier together
 - Disable major upgrade of `@types/node`
 - Use `renovate/` as prefix for all branch names
 - If semantic commits detected, use semantic commit type `fix` for dependencies and `chore` for all others